hemanthpruthvi/PyAstroPol/README.md

 ## Overview
 The package has one simple goal : compute 4x4 Mueller matrix for the given optical system, and it is developed keeping astronomical optics in view.
-It uses geomatric optics approach i.e., all the analysis uses strictly ray treatment.
+It uses geometric optics approach i.e., all the analysis uses strictly ray treatment.
 Users should keep in mind that this is NOT for optical design i.e., it is presumed that the user already knows the optical system that is to be analyzed.

 The package imports following external libraries, all of which are ubiquitous.
-They accompany any decent scientific `Python` distribution hence this package should function with virtually no dependency issues __however__ it should be noted that it is developed with `Python3.6`.
+They accompany any decent scientific `Python` distribution hence this package should function with virtually no dependency issues **however** it should be noted that it is developed with `Python3.6`.
 ```python
 numpy
 matplotlib